The Ultimate Guide to Sashimi - Types, Definition, How To Make And Eat It

 Toro (fatty tuna)

 Maguro (tuna) is one of the most popular types of fish for sashimi as well as sushi.
-There are some different names depending on which part of tuna is used.
-The fatty parts are called "toro" (the fattiest part is "Otoro"), and they are characterized by having more marbles.
+Depending on which part of tuna is used, the name of the sashimi changes.
+The fatty parts are called "toro" (the fattiest part is "Otoro"), and they are characterized by being more marbled.

 Akami (red meat of tuna)

-Another type of tuna sashimi is "akami", which literally means "red body".
-It is low in fat and has more fishy flavors.
-It is cheaper than toro.
+Another type of tuna sashimi is the "akami", which literally means "red body".
+It is low in fat and has more of a fishy taste.
+It is cheaper than toro because most of the tuna fish is made of this akami.

-Salmon is another common and popular type of fish.
+In Japan salmon is called sake or shake, and is another common and popular type of sashimi.
 The fatty part of salmon sashimi is also called "toro-salmon".

-Buri is a cheaper kind of sashimi and you can easily find in a grocery store.
+Buri is a cheaper kind of sashimi and you can easily find it in grocery stores.
 It has a bit of harder texture.
 Young buri is called "hamachi" and the best season for buri is winter.

 Sanma (pacific saury)

-Iwashi is also a type of autumn fish.
+Iwashi is also a type of fish most delicious in the fall.
 It has a soft texture and you can even eat the fine bones.

-Fugu is a very interesting and unique ingredient because this fish has a strong poison that could kill people.
+Fugu is a very interesting and unique ingredient for sashimi because this fish has parts that contain a strong neurotoxin that can be fatal.
 Chefs need a special license to serve fugu in Japan.
 It tastes great and of course, you can eat it without worrying about the poison!
+It's often served in thin translucide slices and goes well with a ponzu sauce.

-Tako has a very different texture from other fish sashimi.
-It is chewy and gummy.
+Tako has a very different texture from fish sashimi.
+It is chewy and almost "gummy".
+The Japanese like to have a variety of textures when they eat sashimi.

-Ika has a similar texture to octopus, but more slippery.
-There are actually many fans of tako and ika in Japan for their unique texture.
+Ika has a similar texture to octopus, but more it is more slippery and smooth.
+People love tako and ika in Japanese mostly for the texture they provide.

 There are various kinds of shellfish sashimi and hotate is one of the most come types.
 It is said to have an exquisite sweetness.